them-es/Billy/readme.txt

 * Please understand that we are strong advocates of the [KISS](https://en.wikipedia.org/wiki/KISS_principle "KISS") principle, meaning that our main goal is to keep everything as simple as possible.
 This means that not all sophisticated pull requests can be considered for inclusion.
 Sometimes it's better to just create an add-on plugin or similar.

 == Changelog ==

+= 2.6.0 =
+* Only output editor sidebar panel on "billy-" posts
+* Update dependencies
+* Tested up to WordPress 7.1

 = 2.5.0 =
 * Refactoring